| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 The entire ECharts theme collection could be found here and files copied if needed.

-To create custom themes or view predefined ones, visit this site.
+To create custom themes or view predefined ones, visit theme-builder.

 Chain commands after ec.init to add or update chart items